Eva Anna Paula Braun Hitler (6 February 1912 – 30 April 1945) is one of the most notorious women in history.

 [S]he [Eva Braun] had detached herself from life.
 She was calm and determined and, at this time, one of the few who were faithful to ADOLF HITLER - perhaps the only one.
 Earlier, HITLER had already asserted with resignation that he had only one friend who would remain loyal to the end in his decisive hour, and that was EVA BRAUN [emphasis in original].As the days dwindled, Hitler had Eva's brother-in-law Hermann Fegelein shot for being a nuisance ("desertion," supposedly).
 It was the last gasp of tyranny.
 Test pilot Hanna Reitsch made an extremely risky flight into Berlin with Luftwaffe General Greim, but Hitler refused to leave and Reitsch flew back out again only with Greim.
 The end was inevitable, and Hitler better than anyone else in the world knew how little time remained.
 He decided on 28 April 1945 that there was no longer any need for pretense.
 He asked his people to find someone to marry them.
 Goebbels recalled that he himself had been married by one Walter Wagner, a Berlin Justice of the Peace, so someone was sent out to find him.
 Somewhat incredibly (during the final days in the bunker with the Soviets literally down the block!), Wagner was located in a Volkssturm detachment defending the vicinity.
 Wagner came in, married Hitler and Eva on the afternoon of the 29th, and then left to return to obscurity.

 They bit into thin glass vials of cyanide - as he did so, Hitler also shot himself in the head with a 7.65 mm Walther pistol.

 Heinz Linge, Hitler’s personal valet, recalled how he entered Hitler’s suite and saw Hitler almost upright in a sitting position on a blood-soaked sofa.
 Eva Braun lay on the sofa beside him, but she had made no use of the revolver at her side, preferring to rely on the poison instead.
-A small hole showed on his right temple and a trickle of blood ran slowly down over his check.
+A small hole showed on his right temple and a trickle of blood ran slowly down over his cheek.
 The pistol lay on the floor where it had dropped from his right hand.